skoolkid/skoolkit/sphinx/source/man/rzxplay.py.rst

 DESCRIPTION
 ===========
 ``rzxplay.py`` plays an RZX file.
-If 'OUTFILE' is given, an SZX or Z80 snapshot is written after playback has completed.
+If 'OUTFILE' is given, an SZX or Z80 snapshot or an RZX file is written after playback has completed.

 OPTIONS
 =======